waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     - The Hiker's line 'I'm on a break' is a literal statement of need.
 He is thirsty, and giving him a specific drink item will make him move.
 (Result: Failed.
 Interacting with him only produces the dialogue "Kids like you shouldn't be here!".
 No option to give him an item was presented).
     - An un-revived fossil Pokémon can be acquired by fishing in one of the small, seemingly decorative water pools inside Mt.
 Moon.
 (Status: All known water pools in Mt.
 Moon appear to be in unreachable map partitions).
     - The Rocket Grunt will accept a Pokémon that is thematically a 'fossil' but is not from a revived fossil item.
 The player's Marowak, due to its skull, might qualify, but only after undergoing a secret event.
 (Sub-hypothesis: Use Moon Stone on it.
 Result: Failed.
 The game displays 'NOT ABLE').
-    - Interacting with the spot in the Pokémon Tower where Marowak's mother's ghost was will trigger an event if Marowak is in the party.
-(Result: Failed after numerous attempts.
-This approach has led to a persistent loop between 6F and 7F with no results.
-Abandoning this method.)
-    - The Channeler on 6F at (13,11) who says "I feel anemic and weak..." will have new dialogue if approached with the Marowak ('REVENANT') in the party.
-(Result: Failed.
-Dialogue unchanged.
-This suggests the Pokémon Tower is a red herring for the fossil quest.)
+    - The Pokémon Tower is a red herring for the fossil quest.
+Both interacting with the Marowak ghost spot and speaking to the 'anemic' Channeler with a Marowak in the party yielded no results.
 - **Active Hypotheses:**
-    - None.
-Need to generate new leads.
+    - The 'fossil' the Rocket Grunt wants is a fainted Pokémon.

 # V. Game & World Mechanics
 - **Battle Menu Anomaly:** The game appears to intentionally restrict move selection in certain wild battles to the first move slot.
 Strategy: For low-stakes wild battles, running is the most efficient option.